MichaelCurrin/react-quickstart/docs/template-notes/README.md

 - [Commands](commands.md)
 - [Related projects](related-projects.md)

-If you create a repo repo from this template, you can delete this directory and keep the files that are in the [docs](/docs/) root.
+If you create a new repo from this template, you can delete this directory and keep the files that are in the [docs](/docs/) root.